adhang/adhang.github.io/pages/project-telco-customer-churn.md

 ## Model Deployment

 I had deployed my model on a web app using Flask and Heroku.
 You can try it [here](https://adhang-churn.herokuapp.com/)

-## Notebook

-You can find the detailed project on my [GitHub](https://github.com/adhang/data-science-digital-skola) or [Kaggle](https://www.kaggle.com/adhang/telco-customer-churn-prediction-complete-guide)